ash361/movie-review-server/README.md

 # Movie Review Website – Cloud Server Project

 ## 1. Overview
 This project implements a cloud-hosted movie review website deployed on an Azure Ubuntu Server using Infrastructure-as-a-Service (IaaS).
-The server is manually configured using Linux command-line tools, Nginx, and custom HTML pages.
+The server is manually configured using Linux command-line tools and custom HTML pages.

 **Public IP: 20.213.10.100**
-**Domain Name:**
-**GitHub Repository:** (this page)

 This documentation provides all steps required to recreate the server from scratch.